JMombarg/sherlock/README.md

 The first step is to select three *consecutive* radial orders.
 Best practise in to select high amplitude peaks.
 You can select periods by clicking on them, and unselect by clicking again (zoom in if you select multiple periods at the same time).
 Once you are confident about your choice, press the `search` buttom to start the automated search.
 You should now see the results in the figure.
 In the top panel, the green shaded areas indicate the search window, the green dashed line the expected period, and the selected period in red.
 A grey shaded region means, no period was found.
 In the bottom panel, the initial manually selected periods are shown in red and always have a probability of 1.

-If you are satisfied about the result, you can save it by pressing the `save` button.
+If you are satisfied with the result, you can save it by pressing the `save` button.
 Otherwise, use the `reset` button to start again.